FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 I) ***Skipping Matching Aspects Heuristic***

+Its purpose is to identify poor matches as early and as cheap as possible.
+When patches are compared against the symbols using multiple matching aspects, poor matches might be spotted after evaluating only a few scores of those matching aspects.
+For that it is enough to know the total score of the best match found so far and the maximum score that can be obtained for the current pair: patch - symbol.

-It belongs to the [**Draft Improver**](../appendix/modules/draftImprover.md) module.
+This feature belongs to the [**Draft Improver**](../appendix/modules/draftImprover.md) module.

-This is the only new feature that gets disabled not by changing the configuration file, but by using a single Matching Aspect for transforming an image.
-In that case, when no other feature is enabled, **v2.0** is slower than **v1.3** because of the introduced infrastructure ready to support all those new features.
+The heuristic doesn't apply when using a single Matching Aspect.
+Besides, there are some entries within the configuration file to adjust (*EnableSkipAboveMatchRatio*) or disable the discussed feature (*UseSkipMatchAspectsHeuristic*).
+As explained below, the efficiency of the technique depends a lot on the image to approximate.

 Next 2 images, both with the same size (27540 patches), are used during the following explanations: